 - Multiple Lookups: For more thorough research, use Smart Lookup multiple times on different key terms within your document.

-- Cross-Referencing: Use Smart Lookup in conjunction with other Word tools.
-For example, after using Smart Lookup, you might cross-reference with Word’s built-in Thesaurus for synonym suggestions.
+- Cross-Referencing: Use Smart Lookup along with other Word tools.
+For example, after using Smart Lookup, you might cross-reference with Word’s built-in thesaurus for synonym suggestions.

 - Quick Access with Keyboard Shortcuts: Familiarize yourself with keyboard shortcuts to streamline the process: